AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 #### File Upload

 Not sure how to get data from a supplementary source into your data warehouse?
-[Using the File Upload feature](../connecting-data/using-file-uploader.md) is a good way to pull in data that you don't need for everyday decision making.
+[Using the File Upload feature](../connecting-data/using-file-uploader.md) is a good way to pull in data that you do not need for everyday decision making.
 Following our formatting rules, you can quickly upload CSV files into your data warehouse and join them with other data sources.

 #### MBI Import API